Are you looking at portable canopies for your craft show booth and feeling completely overwhelmed by the choices?

 First, I really wish I could completely simplify the choice and tell you that one particular brand and model is best for most people, most of the time, but there isn't one single best canopy that I would recommend to everyone because different craft business owners have different needs, and different tents meet different needs.

 Luckily, though there are a few reliable brands that are popular and used frequently at shows, so you really don't have to compare too many options to find the one that's right for you.
-The information here will show you what you need to consider when buying a portable canopy and help you choose the brand and model that is best for your needs and budget.

-First things first.
 There are really just a few tent brands that are commonly used at crafts shows, and within each brand there are often a few models or options to choose from.

 In addition, the brands available will vary depending upon where you live.
 For example, EZ Up tents are quite popular in the United States, but they can be hard to find in Canada, where Caravan canopies are more commonly used.

 Want to know what tent is most popular in your area?
 Just go to a show (particularly an outdoor show) and take a close look at the tents.
 You should be able to see the logos on the tents.
 That will give you an idea which brand (or brands) is popular and available in your area.